jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 An encouraging 21% of organizations have a comprehensive DevSecOps program in place, signifying a mature approach to integrating security within development and operational workflows.
 Additionally, 36% are implementing DevSecOps in some parts of their organization, indicating growing recognition of its value.
 Yet, the journey is far from uniform, with 26% considering DevSecOps adoption and a combined 43% either uninterested, viewing DevSecOps as merely a buzzword, or unfamiliar with the concept.

 What is your organization’s current position on DevSecOps? (select all that apply)
-*   DevSecOps in some parts of the organization - 36%
+![Chart showing DevSecOps adoption]

-*   We’re considering DevSecOps adoption - 26%
+- DevSecOps in some parts of the organization 36%
-*   I’m not familiar with DevSecOps - 13%
+- We’re considering DevSecOps adoption 26%
-*   Comprehensive DevSecOps program in place - 21%
+- I’m not familiar with DevSecOps 21%
-*   DevSecOps is just a novel word, it’s nothing new - 21%
+- Comprehensive DevSecOps program in place 21%
-*   We’re not interested in DevSecOps adoption - 11%
+- DevSecOps is just a novel word, it’s nothing new 13%

-*The chart accompanying this text is a bar chart showing the distribution of DevSecOps adoption, with the largest bar representing "DevSecOps in some parts of the organization" at 36%.*
+- We’re not interested in DevSecOps adoption 11%

 These insights suggest a pivotal shift in how organizations approach software security, moving from traditional, siloed practices to more integrated, proactive security frameworks.
 The trend towards DevSecOps and security integration across the SDLC not only enhances the security of cloud-based workloads but also aligns with the broader goals of agility, efficiency, and resilience in cloud computing strategies.